FedML-AI/FedGraphNN/README.md

 3. Prepare an experiment file similar to files in `experiments/` folder.

 ## How to Add More Datasets ?
+If it is a PyTorch Geometric dataset, please see [this link](https://github.com/FedML-AI/FedGraphNN/blob/main/data_preprocessing/social_networks/data_loader.py)

+Otherwise, do the following:
+1. Create new folder under `data_preprocessing` folder
+2. Create a DataLoader object
+3.

 ## How to Add Domain-Specific Splits & Non-I.I.D.ness Generation Mechanism?